MS Access User Permissions- How to Manage User Permissions in Access Database?

 What Permissions You Can Assign To Any Access Database User?

 You have the option to manually change object and database permissions for individual users or any group accounts in the workgroup.
-It is always recommended to allot permission to groups not to any specific users as each user receives the permission assigned to the workgroup.
+It is always recommended to allot permission to groups, not to any specific users, as each user receives the permission assigned to the workgroup.

 Permission Types

-You can assign each user with 9 types of permission for handling objects or data in the database.
-Below given table below contains detailed information on 9 user-permission types, applicable to what kind of objects, and what permission it gives to users.
+You can assign each user 9 types of permission for handling objects or data in the database. given table below contains detailed information on 9 user-permission types, applicable to what kind of objects, and what permission it gives to users.

 Permission Allows a user to Objects involved